AustinHellerRepo/WaveFunctionCollapse/README.md

 - Different probabilities per state per node can be suggested to allow for either faster results or different random results (based on the algorithm used)
 - Examples showing how different constraint problems can be solved via the different algorithms
 - The wave function can be saved and loaded from file
+- Abstractions on top of the wave function collapse functionality
+  - A proximity graph with flexible placement of values into the nodes of that graph

 ## Usage